 If you are by car you can park in the parking Tiberio, behind the Bridge of Tiberio bridge (daily rate of € 2.00).
 In the area of the station there is the Rimini Parking (daily rate of € 5.00).
 In the city center there are also several parking lots with parking meters where daily rates are often applicable: € 5.00 within the walls, € 2.50 outside the walls.
 Depending on your needs it may be better to choose one of the these parking areas: we will tell you which one is the most convenient when you book.

 Coaches can park right in front of the meeting point with the guide, at the Settebello parking (toll parking) that is in front of the amphitheater.

 Where do I meet the guide?

 If you are already in the city center the guide can meet you in your hotel or in front of the Arch of Augustus.
-If you arrive directly for the guided tour then the guide can pick you up in the car parks or at the drop off/ drop on point.
+If you arrive directly for the guided tour then the guide can pick you up at your parking.

 Can mobility impaired people enter everywhere?

 Yes, the monuments of this itinerary are also accessible for mobility impaired people.